Chisinau-City, Moldavia, USSR.

 The shelves in grocery stores were scarce.
 A long line of people, including my parents, lined up at the doors 2 hours prior to opening hoping to buy bread, butter, milk, kasha, sausage, etc.

 My Grandfather, Isaac, was a physician.
 Our big family lived together in a big apartment in the central region of the city.
 One brick stove warmed up 4 bedrooms, the dining room, and family rooms.
 We didn’t have air-conditioning, hot water, a TV, or any cars.

 My mom did not have enough breast milk and baby formulas were not known or available at that time.
 She asked our neighbor who delivered her daughter 3 days before me if she could share her breast milk between two children.
 That’s how I survived from starving.

-Usually in the morning, there would be 5-6 people waiting for my grandfather to evaluate and treat them.
-In the evening, his friends (also medical doctors) gathered for a card games and tea.
+Usually, in the morning, there would be 5-6 people waiting for my grandfather to evaluate and treat them.
+In the evening, his friends (also medical doctors) gathered for card games and tea.

 I was always in the middle, listening to all the medical cases that these physicians discussed while drinking their tea.
 Everything sounded very interesting to me, I remember specifically when one gynecologist described in detail how he turned a fetus from horizontal to vertical during labor and prevented a C-Section.